Updated: January 25th, 2021

 With February being winter in Canada, you won’t be able to see the lake’s namesake emerald hue because it will be frozen over but there are still several fun activities that can be done in the area.
 There are snowshoe trails that cross the lake and a positively stunning cross-country skiing trail that traverses the lake then carries on to a meadow that opens to amazing views of the nearby peaks.
 It’s a wonderful, beginner-friendly trail that is insanely rewarding in terms of views as well as for finding some solitude away from Banff’s crowds.

 To see Emerald Lake in the summertime and to learn about other things to do in the area, check out these articles below:

 Written by Dhara of notaboutthemiles.com.

 Vancouver B.C. is a must-visit destination in western Canada.
-There is so much on offer in Vancouver for every type of traveler that you can make it a go-to city break destination and find fun things to do every time you go.
+There is so much on offer for every type of traveller and a ton of romantic things to do in Vancouver.
+You can make it a go-to city break destination and find fun things to do every time you go.
 There are three amazing experiences I recommend for your first visit to Vancouver.